South Korean upstart Infraware battles Microsoft for office space

-SEOUL, Sept 19 South Korean upstart Infraware Inc (041020.KQ) is in a David and Goliath battle with software giant Microsoft over a lucrative niche of the mobile office business - and just like the diminutive biblical hero, it believes it can win.
+SEOUL South Korean upstart Infraware Inc (041020.KQ) is in a David and Goliath battle with software giant Microsoft over a lucrative niche of the mobile office business and just like the diminutive biblical hero, it believes it can win.

 The global smartphone market is seen growing to nearly 1 billion units this year, with those operating on the Android system accounting for around 70 percent, according to analysts' estimates.

-Infraware's Polaris Office app has become the most popular mobile office product since it launched in 2011, on the back of pre-installment deals with major Android carriers such as Samsung Electronics Co Ltd (005930.KS), LG Electronics Inc (066570.KS) and HTC Corp (2498.TW).
+Infraware's Polaris Office app has become the most popular mobile office product since it launched in 2011, on the back of pre-installment deals with major Android carriers such as Samsung Electronics Co Ltd (005930.KS), LG Electronics Inc (066570.KS) and HTC Corp (2498.TW), which pay licence fees to the Korean firm.

 It has logged 500 million unit sales so far, or about 5.4 copies every second worldwide.
 Installed on more than 60 percent of all Android devices, it is also one of the top-ranked business apps in the iTunes app store, selling for $12.99.